China national football team: Marcello Lippi's tenure

-On 22 October 2016, Marcello Lippi was appointed manager of the team ahead for the last remaining matches.
-A match saw China defeat South Korea for the first time in a FIFA-sanctioned tournament, amidst the heat of tensions over South Korea's deployment of THAAD.
-However, China's away loss to Iran and a 2–2 draw to Syria meant China was unable to compete with and dragged behind by Syria who managed a 2–2 draw with Iran and not to be qualified for the 2018 World Cup under Lippi's tenure, but improvements could be seen following two late wins over Uzbekistan and Qatar.
+On 22 October 2016, Marcello Lippi was appointed manager of the team ahead of the remaining matches.
+Under Lippi, China defeated South Korea for the first time in a FIFA-sanctioned tournament, amidst tensions over South Korea's deployment of THAAD.
+However, China's away loss to Iran and a 2–2 draw to Syria meant China failed to qualify for the 2018 World Cup.